patters-match/gba-emu-compilation-builders/README.md

   - Verbose mode, to mimic original snezzi.exe builder with ```-v``` option
 - HVCA:
   - Reconstructs FDS ROM headers if they are missing, which HVCA requires
-  - A .cfg filename must match the filename of the game it targets
 - ZXAdvance:
   - On first run use the ```-e``` builder option to extract the emulator from the .exe file, will accept v1.0.1 or v1.0.1a
   - Will retrieve game-specific controls configurations from ZXA.INI